boehmax/protocols/Protein/CODH activity - CO2 Reduction Assay.md

 2. Note the slope of OD(433nm)/sec.

 ### Adaptation for 96-Well Plate
-*First you need to determine the K Factor for the assay solution.*
+*For quantification you need to determine the K Factor for the assay solution.*
 1. Prepare MV, NaDT, Hb and NaHCO3 as above.
 2. Mix in a falcon tube the following:  15 mL Buffer, 223 µL MV, 445 µL NaDT, 2.23 mL Hb and 2.23 mL NaHCO3.
 Keep flacon tube closed, until shortly before measurement.
 Yields Volume for 1 Plate (á 200 µL) so 20 mL (with extra)
 	- Concentrations are adapted to yield the following concentrations in a well, **after** the 20 µL Enzyme was added.
 250 µM MV, 2 mM NaDT, 0.2mg/mL Hb and 10 mM NaHCO3